-Santa Criz de Eslava remains to this day the most impressive preserved Roman city in Navarre and probably in northern Spain.
-Occasionally events are organized that bring the splendor of the Roman era back to life.
-There are also guided tours available for groups (€3 per person), but unfortunately these are only given in Spanish.
-Fortunately, it is possible to visit this historic place independently free to visit.
+Santa Criz de Eslava remains to this day the most impressively preserved Roman city in Navarre and probably in northern Spain.
+Occasionally, events are organised to bring back to life the splendour of the Roman era.
+Tours are also available for groups, but unfortunately they are only given in Spanish.
+Fortunately, it is possible to visit this historic site independently and free .

 History